Demographics of Philadelphia: Dutch

+French

+There is a French community in Philadelphia.
+French International School of Philadelphia is in Bala Cynwyd.

+Scots Irish

+There is a Scotch Irish community in Philadelphia.

+Slovaks

+There is a Slovak community in Philadelphia.

+Greeks

+There is a Greek community and a Greektown in Philadelphia.

 Non-Hispanic Black people

 Non-Hispanic Black people make up 32% of Philadelphia's population, and 44% when including Hispanic Black people.
 The African-American population represents the vast majority of Black residents in the city and about 39% of the citywide population.
 The remaining Black population being Black immigrants from the Caribbean and Africa, and Afro-Hispanics within the Puerto Rican and Dominican communities.

 Circa 2008, a phenomenon of polygamy occurred among Muslims in Philadelphia who were Black.
 Persons engaging in that behavior had the potential of being prosecuted by the state government for bigamy.

 African Americans

 The largest concentrations of native-born Black people are in Germantown, North Philadelphia East of Germantown Avenue, the Point Breeze neighborhood of South Philadelphia, parts of Southwest Philadelphia, and West Philadelphia.
 Together these neighborhoods have a population of about 610,000 and are roughly 82% black; making it the 4th largest predominantly Black area in the United States after Bedford-Stuyvesant, Brooklyn, Detroit, and South Side Chicago.
 Philadelphia has one of the largest African American communities in the US.